Looking for the best businesses in the Charleston-Mattoon area

-The JG-TC is launching its first-ever Readers’ Choice Award program to recognize exceptional local businesses throughout the region in more than 150 categories.
+The JG-TC is launching its first Readers’ Choice Award program to recognize exceptional local businesses throughout the region in more than 150 categories.

 Readers’ Choice is divided into two segments, the nomination round and the voting rounds.
-Readers have from Aug.
-31 to Sept.
+Readers have until Sept.
 20 to nominate their favorite business and service provider — everything from your favorite accountant to the best grocery store.
 Nominations are all done online at jg-tc.com/contests.
 The top five businesses and people in each category will move onto the voting rounds.

 Winners will be announced in the JG-TC on Friday, Nov.
 20.